 It certainly helped Yvonne’s parents to put their daughter’s behavior in context.
 Instead of attributing her behaviors to defiance, they started viewing them as her body’s way of counteracting the subconscious feelings of threat that she experienced in the classroom environment.
 Not only did she have difficulty processing the sounds in her noisy classroom, she also didn’t have a trusted adult nearby to help her manage her distress.
 She simply didn’t feel safety in the environment.
 Her behaviors weren’t symptoms of a “disorder”, per se, but reflections of that lack of safety.
 Yvonne’s seemingly inappropriate humming and tapping were her body’s adaptive defensive strategy, her way of countering the sense of threat she felt in a new classroom full of unfamiliar people, sights, and sounds.

 Yvonne’s behaviors, ironically, were her way to regulate her emotions so she could stay in the classroom.
 Understanding this enabled her parents and teacher to offer her appropriate support.
 They made changes to her environment and provided her with noise-canceling headphones, as well as a classroom aide with a sensitive and caring nature.

 Those supports changed everything for her.
 Within a month, Yvonne’s “problem” behaviors decreased, much to the relief of her parents, teacher, and school.

-Professionals and policymakers need to update practices to reflect the rich body of neuroscience, including the groundbreaking work of Dr. Porges, that takes mental health support in a whole new compassionate direction, with the potential to change lives for the better.
+Professionals and policymakers need to update practices to reflect the rich body of neuroscience that takes mental health support in a whole new compassionate direction, with the potential to change lives for the better.